 Research Services & Tools

 Scottish Friendly doesn’t offer any financial advice.
 Instead, the mutual direct all potential members with questions about the suitability of investments to an independent financial adviser or other financial institution authorised by the Financial Conduct Authority to offer financial advice.

 While choosing not to provide advice is very common, Scottish Friendly doesn’t provide much investor-focused information at all.
 The marketing team uses the blog to keep members up-to-date with mutual announcements and competitions.

-At the same time, you also don’t need much in the way of knowledge of financial markets to use Scottish Friendly Investment ISA.
+At the same time, you also don’t need much in the way of knowledge of financial markets to use the Scottish Friendly Investment ISA.
 Everything is managed on your behalf by Scottish Friendly’s team.
-All you need to do is check your account on the website and wait for the needle to move.
+All you need to do is check your account on the Scottish Friendly website and wait for the needle to move.

 Fees & Charges

 Scottish Friendly fees are considered high for a service of this nature.

 If you read any Scottish Friendly reviews in the papers or elsewhere on the web, you’ll see a big focus on the mutual’s fee schedule.